spryker-sdk/spryk/README.md

 ### Template Spryk

 A template Spryk adds a new file to your filesystem and uses twig as render engine.
-Twig gives you the ability to easily create file from a template with placeholders e.g. for `module` or `moduleOrganization`.
+Twig gives you the ability to easily create file from a template with placeholders e.g. for `module` or `organization`.
 The template Spryk will at least need the `template` argument defined.
 This argument tells the Spryk what template should be used to fullfill your task.

 Template Spryks can have as many arguments defined as you will need in the template which should be build.